 Vivint has a national monitoring center and a national service network.
 When your panel needs attention, a technician is dispatched.
 That technician may or may not have been to your home before.
 They may or may not be familiar with exactly how your system was configured.

 Reno is not a primary market for Vivint.
 Service response times vary.
-Complaints about difficulty reaching support, long hold times, and technicians who do not show up as scheduled appear regularly in customer reviews.
+Complaints about difficulty reaching support, long hold times, and technician scheduling issues have appeared in customer reviews, though individual experiences vary.

 When something goes wrong with a system I installed, you call me.
 I know your name.
 I know what I put in.
 I show up.
 That is a fundamentally different service experience and it is not something a national company with a contractor network can replicate in Reno.